BioAgent Bench: An AI Agent Evaluation Suite for Bioinformatics: Results

-To further systematically evaluate the agents' understanding of the data and the underlying tasks, as a proxy for testing the biological reasoning, we evaluated the stability of results, i.e., robustness across multiple trials.
-For this, we used the GPT-5.2 model in Codex CLI harness \footnote{We did not run robustness experiments on open-weight models because their pass@1 was low for several tasks, yielding too few fully completed trials per task to compute stability metrics reliably.}.
-For each task, we ran the agent for four trials and compared the stability of the results using the Jaccard Index for categorical data (e.g., KEGG Pathways, Gene IDs) and the Pearson correlation coefficient for numerical data (e.g., p-values, abundance) \footnote{For the data used in calculation, see Appendix~\ref{subsec:robustness-metrics}}.
-We computed the Jaccard overlap of the final results across trials of the same task as the Jaccard index:

-For the Pearson correlation coefficient across trials within each task, we keep only IDs shared by all runs.
-For each value column present in all runs, we compute the Pearson correlation between the runs’ values (dropping missing rows).
-Then we average those correlations.
+\textbf{Robustness across multiple runs.} To further systematically evaluate the agents' understanding of the data and the underlying tasks, as a proxy for testing the biological reasoning, we evaluate the stability of results, i.e., robustness across multiple trials.
+We focus our analysis on GPT-5.2 evaluated in Codex CLI harness \footnote{We do not run robustness experiments on open-weight models because their pass@1 was low for several tasks, yielding too few fully completed trials per task to compute stability metrics reliably.}.
+For each task, we run the agent for four trials and compare the stability of the results using the Jaccard Index for categorical data (e.g., KEGG Pathways, Gene IDs), and the Pearson correlation coefficient for numerical data (e.g., p-values, abundance) \footnote{For the data used in calculation, see Appendix~\ref{subsec:robustness-metrics}}.
+We compute the Jaccard index of the final results across trials of the same task.
+When computing the Pearson correlation coefficient across trials within each task, we consider only IDs shared by all runs and drop missing rows.
+We finally average the correlations across all trial pairs.
 If no valid correlations exist, the result is NaN.

-The mean value of the overlap between categorical results, i.e., the Jaccard Index, was 0.43, while the Pearson correlation coefficient was 0.73, indicating that there was considerable variability in the final results across trials.

-We hypothesized that this variability is driven by a combination of non-determinism in tool execution and between-trial differences in inferred parameters or intermediate decisions made during the pipeline (e.g., statistical inference choices).
-See Appendix~\ref{subsec:robustness-case} for the isolated case study.
+The mean Jaccard overlap is 0.43, while the Pearson correlation coefficient is 0.73, indicating that there is considerable variability in the final results across trials.
+We hypothesize this variability is driven by a combination of non-determinism in tool execution and between-trial differences in inferred parameters or intermediate decisions made during the pipeline (e.g., statistical inference choices).
+See Appendix~\ref{subsec:robustness-case} for an isolated case study.